Let us help you customize your experience.

 Tell us a little about yourself so we can share more relevant content and resources.

 Your support is a direct investment in our mission to champion children by making them better today and healthier tomorrow.
-We provide volunteer opportunities in special programs like Animal Assisted Interventions, Group Volunteer Projects, Knitting for Noggins, Festival of Stars and more!
+We provide volunteer opportunities in special programs like Animal Assisted Interventions, Group Volunteer Projects, Festival of Stars and more!
 Your volunteer efforts are very important to Arkansas Children's.
 Consider additional ways to help our patients and families.

 Therapeutic Animal Interventions Lift Spirits (TAILS) volunteers are certified therapy dogs and their owners who visit hospitalized patients.
 In addition to owners meeting standard volunteer requirements, all TAILS volunteers must adhere to the following: